In the Shelter of Old Growth

 11 am Worship Service

-In Person, Facebook Live and YouTube – Smoke and Memory.
+In Person, Facebook Live and YouTube – In the Shelter of Old Growth.
 Rev. Marcus Liefert, preaching.

 12 pm Light Lunch